London Transport Museum

 See the original artwork created by Harry Beck for the iconic London Underground map, plus advertisements, and a special display on the evolution of the roundel transport logo used on all London's transportation.

 The museum follows several main themes, including 19th century London, which shows how people got around the city before the advent of public transport.
 From water taxis to horse-drawn cabs and trams, see how London's transport system evolved.
 The Steam Underground exhibit looks at the world's first underground railway, the Metropolitan, which launched in 1863 with a rail link between Farringdon and Paddington station.
-Learn why the underground steam transport system was regarded as a form of mild torture by its users!
+Learn why users of the underground steam transport system regarded it as a form of mild torture!

 The Growth of the Suburbs exhibit looks at how the growing city made use of existing rail lines, and linked overground rail and underground tube links.
 One fascinating part of the story is how the Metropolitan Railway became a property developer itself, building new suburbs with easy access to its rail lines.
 The museum traces the development of underground lines as they delved deeper into the earth, and served as larger and larger metropolis.